rfjakob/cshatag/README.md

        -remove     remove cshatag's xattrs from FILE
-       -q          quiet mode - don't report <ok> files -qq         quiet2 mode - only report <corrupt> files and errors
+       -q          quiet mode - don't report <ok> files -qq         quiet2 mode - only report <corrupt> files and errors -fix        fix the stored sha256 on corrupt files

 EXAMPLES
        Check all regular files in the file tree below the current working  di‐
        rectory:
        # cshatag -qq -recursive .
        Errors like corrupt files will be printed to stderr.
 Run without "-qq"